 Whatever your choice, for a day or a week (or more), sailing in Marmaris will offer adventure and an unforgettable experience for all.
 One of the most popular options is to enjoy a Turkish gulet cruise from Marmaris.
 These stunning wooden sailboats are perfect for large groups and make an enjoyable and comfortable option for Marmaris boat trips.

-Although Turkey is a great year round sailing holiday destination, it’s particularly special during the summer months.
+Although sailing holiday in Turkey is a great all year round destination, it’s particularly special during the summer months.
 With crystal clear waters and countless hidden forested bays, it’s easy to spend more than a few days exploring with your yacht charter, swimming and scuba diving or snorkelling to discover the treasures below the waves.

 On land, Turkey has been shaped by countless civilizations.
 From the ancient Greeks, Macedonians and Romans to the Ottomans and Byzantine empires, not to mention the many local tribes, few countries on earth are so full of history.